ExcaliburZero/mrds_overlay/README.md

 ### Each subsequent usage
 1. Run DeSmuME and start the ROM for the game
 2. In the menu bar, click on `Tools > Lua Scripting > overlay.lua`

+## FAQs
+### Running the overlay makes the game slow down / lag.
+How can I fix this?
+If you are running DeSmuMe with a GPU Scaling Factor of 3 or higher (in `Config > 3D Settings`) the game might slow down or lag on some game screens.

+Currently the only workaround I know for this is to set the GPU Scaling Factor to 2 or 1.